Geno1024/10-warnings-for-new-githuber/Readme.md

  - Note the case.
 The word GitHub has two uppercase letters, G, and H.

 1. My GitHub Pages reported 404.
  - Wait for 10 minutes.
-It needs about 10 minutes for GitHub to do something(What thing?) about the domain(?).
+It needs about 10 minutes for GitHub to do something(What thing?) about the domain(?) when you are creating the GitHub Pages for the first time.
  - Check your email.
 Some error messages will be sent to your email.
 Solve that according to the error messages, such as unverified e-mail.

 2. I want to get updates from fork base.